ibm-cloud-docs/containers/cs_cluster.md

     bx cs cluster-user-subnet-add 203.0.113.0/24 1555505
     ```
     {: pre}

 3. Verify that the user-provided subnet is added.
 The field **Is BYOIP?** is _true_.

     ```
     bx cs cluster-get --showResources <cluster_name>
     ```
     {: pre}

     ```
     VLANs
     VLAN ID   Subnet CIDR         Is Public?
 Is BYOIP?
     1555503   192.0.2.0/24        true         false
     1555505   198.51.100.0/24     false        false
     1555505   203.0.113.0/24      false        true
     ```
     {: screen}

 4. Add a private load balancer to access your app over the private network.
 If you want to use a private IP address from the subnet that you added, you must specify an IP address when you create a private load balancer.
-Otherwise, an IP address is chosen at random from the {{site.data.keyword.BluSoftlayer_notm}} subnets or user-provided subnets on the private VLAN.
+Otherwise, an IP address is chosen at random from the IBM Bluemix Infrastructure (SoftLayer) subnets or user-provided subnets on the private VLAN.
 For more information See [Configuring access to an app](cs_apps.html#cs_apps_public_load_balancer).

     Example configuration file for a private load balancer service with a specified IP address:

     ```
     apiVersion: v1
     kind: Service
     metadata:
       name: <myservice>
       annotations:
         service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type: private
     spec:
       type: LoadBalancer
       selector: